home-assistant/companion.home-assistant/docs/notifications/attachments.md

 ![Android](/assets/android.svg) &nbsp; Notes:
 *   If you are setting the [`icon_url`](basic.md#notification-icon) and `image` property then only the image will be displayed on the device.
+*   GIF will not be animated in notification shade

 ## Example